rgtk/scrapy/docs/topics/architecture.rst

-Downloader middlewares are specific hooks that sit between the Engine and the Downloader and process requests when they pass from the Engine to the Downloader, and responses that pass from Downloader to the Engine.
+Downloader middlewares are specific hooks that sit between the Engine and the Downloader and process requests when they pass from the Engine to the Downloader, and - in reversed order - responses that pass from Downloader to the Engine.

 Use a Downloader middleware if you need to do one of the following: